Akiko Ōku

-Akiko Ōku (大九 明子, Ōku Akiko), also romanised as Akiko Ohku, is a Japanese film director.
+Akiko Ōku (大九 明子, Ōku Akiko), also romanised as Akiko Ohku, is a Japanese film director and screenwriter.

 Ōku was born in Yokohama, Kanagawa.
 In high school, she joined a rakugo group.
 While studying Politics and Economics at Meiji University, she was part of a student theatre troupe.
 After graduating, Ōku briefly had an office job at a subsidiary of the Ministry of Labour.
-She then entered a comedy acting school for one year and performed as stand-up comedian, and afterwards, at age 27, she entered Eigabi School, a film school where director Kiyoshi Kurosawa taught, among others.
+She then entered a comedy acting school for one year and performed as a stand-up comedian, and afterwards, at age 27, she entered Eigabi School, a film school where director Kiyoshi Kurosawa taught, among others.

 Igaito shinanai

 While still at film school, Ōku won a screenwriting contest with a script that would become her theatrical feature film debut as director, 意外と死なない (Igaito shinanai, literally "don't die unexpectedly").
 The film was released in 1999.
 It is about an elementary school teacher troubled by pupils, parents, colleagues and a stalker.